 There are several steps to earning the Writing Certificate.

 (1) First, you should register for the certificate during an open enrollment period (August for fall term and January for spring term).
 Once you are enrolled, you will be added to the Writing Certificate Moodle space.

 (2) You earn hours by participating in our Graduate School writing programs and for other approved activities.
-If you have attended eligible writing workshops, development series, or retreat events from the Graduate School before you enrolled in the certificate, these events may also count towards your certificate hours.
+If you have attended eligible writing workshops, development series, or writing retreat events from the Graduate School before you enrolled in the certificate, these events may also count towards your certificate hours.
 Please contact us if you have questions about your attendance at a Graduate School event, or if you have questions about whether an event is eligible for the certificate.

 (3) As you participate, keep track of all the workshops you have taken.
 You can view a record of your past and current semester workshops on NC State’s REPORTER website.